 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-What makes a tool brand rank among the best tool brands?
+What makes a brand rank among the best tool brands?
 It’s not an easy question to answer.
-I’m an engineer by training and ran my own woodshop for a decade, so I have considerable experience and some pretty strong opinions on the subject.
+At BobVila.com, our editorial team has considerable experience with both professional and DIY woodworking, so we have some pretty strong opinions on the subject.
 DIY users generally want a capable, reliable tool at a reasonable price.
-Professionals who depend on tools for their livelihood like I did will generally spend a little more for a tool that will withstand the often harsh environment of the job site while maximizing performance.
+Professionals who depend on tools for their livelihood will usually spend a little more for a tool that will withstand the often harsh environment of the jobsite and provide maximum performance.

 Finding a manufacturer that meets your standards is often the first crucial step of curating a tool collection.
 Not only can an allegiance to a specific brand make future purchasing decisions easier, but it can also be more cost-efficient.
-You can snag a packaged deal when you purchase multiple tools all at once, ranging from a drill and hammer drill combo to a 300-piece mechanic’s tool set.
-Moreover, cordless tools from the same manufacturer and line share accessories and rechargeable batteries, saving you from picking up a battery for each new addition.
+Packaged deals that offer savings incentives to purchase multiple tools all at once, ranging from a drill and hammer drill combo to a 300-piece mechanic’s tool set, make it possible to stock the shelves with great tools at a reduced cost.
+Moreover, cordless tools from the same manufacturer and line can share accessories and rechargeable batteries, saving time and money if the purchases are considered in advance and selected to work with the same products.

 Price Range: $$ to $$$$